RCEccleston/PLM_Allosteric_Classification/README.md

 The secondary structure prediction data used in the multi-task learning was generated using the Biopython DSSP module

+## Classification head
+The classification head for the allosteric binding site classification task used in this project is a Convolutional Transformer-based Token Classifier, specifically designed for multiclass token classification by the team behind Ankh.

 ## Project Structure
 ```bash
 PLM_Allosteric_Classification/